qasimkhalid/SBEO/Competency Questions.md

         }
         ```

-        *  What are the navigational states of each person?
-        ```
-        SELECT ?person ?state
-        WHERE {
-            ?person rdf:type ?allTypePerson ;
-                    sbeo:hasNavigationalState ?state .
-            ?allTypePerson rdfs:subClassOf* foaf:Person .
-        }
-        ```

-        * What are the motion states of each person?
+		* 26. What is the motion state of each person (refers to the movement of a person, e.g., walking, standing, running, rolling, or scooting)?
         ```
         SELECT ?person ?state
         WHERE {